Skip to content

 Build with Environmental Variables

-You can add these to environmental variables using the included set-envvars.sh script.
+You can add the environmental variables using the set-envvars.sh script.

 . ./set-envvars.sh